 The third objection is that reaching the state of a perfectly detached witness consciousness is not easy and that it can be reached at best at the end of a long road.
-Luckily useful research can start long before this.
-As each individual is unique, each individual has his or her own possibilities, and also his or her very own difficulties to conquer.
-Each individual has thus a unique area of research cut out for him or herself, something special that should be in harmony with the peculiarities of his or her svabhava and svadharma (one's soul-qualities and the law of one's individual being) and the circumstance he or she lives in.
+As discussed, useful research can start long before this.
+As each individual is at the same time prototypal for a certain type of problems and possibilities and unique, each individual has his or her own possibilities, his or her very own difficulties to conquer, and thus a unique area of research cut out for him or herself, something special that should be in harmony with the peculiarities of his or her svabhava and svadharma (one's soul-qualities and the law of one's individual being) and the circumstance he or she lives in.
 And yet, because we are all connected, and because we are in so many ways built on similar plans, such individual findings will be of interest to others.(11) It is clear that spiritual giants like Sri Ramakrishna, Swami Vivekananda, Sri Aurobindo, will produce more psychologically interesting knowledge than others, but even beginners may discover insights and techniques that are useful for others in search of psychological insight and mastery.
-Even if most of such beginners' work may be of use to only a few, all this inner labour together will add up in one way or another to our collective understanding of human nature.
+Even if most of such beginners' work may be of use to only a few, or fill in only a tiny corner of the entire picture, all this inner labour together will add up in one way or another to our collective understanding of human nature.
 Again a process with obvious parallels in the hard sciences.

 4.4 Entry into the ineffable

-The ineffability of inner states is another often-cited argument against research in yoga, but ineffability is a relative term.
+The ineffability of inner states is another often-cited argument against research in yoga, and it points at a most real difficulty, but ineffability is a relative term.
 At one extreme, one could argue that all experiences are 'inner' and as such ineffable, but this would invalidate all experience-based knowledge, and this would include even all scientific knowledge.
-It is more practical to stick to the perhaps naïve idea that one can actually communicate with someone else about one's experiences as long as the other recognizes them as similar to his or her own.
+It is more practical to stick to the perhaps naïve idea that one can actually communicate with someone else about one's experiences to the -- admiitedly limited -- extent the other recognizes them as similar to his or her own.
 The first occasion where the problem of ineffability then arises more seriously, comes when the other never had a similar experience.
 The crude, but archetypal example of this kind is the impossibility of fully explaining the experience of colour to someone who is genetically colour blind.
 In a similar vein, it is argued, one cannot share an inner experience with someone who never had anything like it.
 There is no doubt some truth in this, but, as usual in the subjective domain, things are not that simple.
 In yoga it is widely held that knowledge comes basically from within, and as a consequence people can sometimes have a kind of 'pre-knowledge', a vague sense of what the real experience might be, before they actually have it.
+This explains for example why "ordinary" people may still like to read mystical literature.
 There are also certain experiences of which at least a shadow can be transferred to the mind of someone who has not actually had that experience himself.
 Still, there are limits to the extent that this is possible: there remains a gap between reading about a country, visiting it, and actually living there, and the gap increases if the 'other country' is not just another mix of known elements, but something of a radically different character.
-But then again: limiting our collective knowledge to what everybody can understand would negate all culture and possibilities of progress.
+But then again: limiting our collective knowledge to what everybody can understand would negate all culture and all possibility of progress.

 Limitations on the side of the receiver are, however, not the only place where the problem of ineffability arises.
 Ineffability can also arise at the level of the language used, and even during the experience itself.
 Language problems are frequent in the spiritual field, partly because mystics and mystical schools often communicate within their own limited circle and develop their own specialized use of common words.
 This is so not only in English, but even in Sanskrit where words like samadhi, manas and vijnana, have been used with very different meanings by different schools in different periods.
 Though this is at present the source of endless confusion, especially when people try to compare and link different schools from different periods, this problem can in principle, even if not always in practice, be solved by simple intellectual rectitude and willingness to listen to the other side.

 A more difficult situation arises when the ineffability exists on the side of the person who has the experience that is to be conveyed.
 There is a weak and a strong form of this.
-In the weak form, the experience is difficult to describe either due to lack of clarity on the side of experiencer or due to the fact that there are no commonly agreed terms for the sensations felt as the sensations don't occur commonly enough.
-In both cases someone more familiar with the inner state (or simply more capable as word-smith) may help the experiencer to find the right words to express the experience.
-The most interesting, but intellectually most intractable type of ineffability is, however, the strong form of ineffability on the side of the experience: the situation where the state itself is ineffable, not just in the weak sense of being hard to describe, but in the strong sense of a consciousness that has no content in any known sense-modality.
-There is then in the most literal sense nothing to describe, while yet the states just before and just after indicate that it is a state of increased, not a state of diminished consciousness.
+In the weak form, the experience is difficult to describe due to lack of clarity on the side of experiencer, due to complexity: descrbing an experience may simply take more time than can reasonably be expected to be available; or due to the fact that there are no commonly agreed terms for the sensations felt.
+The latter can be because the sensations don't occur commonly enough, but it may also happen simply because describing is not really needed.
+(Can you describe the difference in taste between a pear and a mellon?)
+In many of these cases, but not always, someone more familiar with the inner state, or simply more capable as word-smith, can help the experiencer to find the right words to express the experience.
+But beyond all these, there is an intellectually more intractable type of ineffability, the strong form of ineffability on the side of the experience: the situation where the state itself is ineffable, not just in the weak sense of being hard to describe, but in the strong sense of a consciousness that has no content in any known sense-modality.
+There is then in a most literal sense nothing to describe, while yet the differencce between the states just before and just after indicate that the state in between must ahve been a state of increased, not of diminished consciousness.
 Sri Aurobindo seems to indicate that this type of strong ineffability can, in certain cases, still be due to a simple lack of inner skill.
 This is the case for example when one carries no memory of certain higher states due to an undeveloped, unconscious stretch on the way into and out of that alternative state.
 As one's experience increases one can then learn to bring more back from these inner states and in the end one can 'bring down' their essence so completely that one can actually be simultaneously in the higher state and in the ordinary consciousness.(12)